No two homes are alike. So, we

 in one spot!
 Start now >

-If you’ve been burning through a bottle of shea butter lotion a week, you already know that winter sucks moisture out of the air.
+Spring is here, but if you’ve been burning through a bottle of oatmeal & shea butter lotion a week, you already know that the weather is still cold enough to suck moisture out of the air.
 The drier the air, the lower the humidity, which causes a number of irritations like dry skin and susceptibility to cold and flu germs.
 Dry air can also damage your home, causing extra dust, cracks in wood floors and furniture and damage to electronic equipment.
 Fear not!
 Low humidity levels in your home are easy to fix.

 Be careful not to add too much humidity to your house – high humidity levels can have negative effects on your home health, too.
 If you notice fogging or condensation on your windows, your home is probably too humid.
 In the summer months, when humidity levels are higher, it’s a great idea to consider getting a dehumidifier for your basement to prevent mold and mildew growth.